Is 9 Meters Biopharma Inc. (NMTR) a Keeper?

 Sponsored

-The average price from analysts is $2.80, which is $3.03 above the current price.
-NMTR currently public float of 248.72M and currently shorts hold a 3.24% ratio of that float.
-Today, the average trading volume of NMTR was 4.04M shares.
+NMTR currently public float of 248.72M and currently shorts hold a 2.07% ratio of that float.
+Today, the average trading volume of NMTR was 4.09M shares.

 NMTR’s Market Performance